igladun/attested-tls-proxy/README.md

 Accepted measurements for the remote party are specified in a JSON file containing an array of objects, each of which specifies an accepted attestation type and set of measurements.

+This aims to match the formatting used by `cvm-reverse-proxy`.

 These object have the following fields:
 - `measurement_id` - a name used to describe the entry.
 For example the name and version of the CVM OS image that these measurements correspond to.
-- `attestation_type` - one of the attestation types (confidential computing platforms) described below.
+- `attestation_type` - a string containing one of the attestation types (confidential computing platforms) described below.
 - `measurements` - an object with fields referring to the five measurement registers.
+Field names are the same as for the measurement headers (see below).

 Example: